 - Teleportation: What if you were facing this problem in a different place?
 Different country?
 Different geographic region?
 Different universe?
-Different plane of existence?
+A different plane of existence?
 How would you handle it?

 - Attribute change.
 How would you think about this if you were a different gender?
 Age?
 Race?
 Intellect?
 Height?
 Weight?
 Nationality?
 Your Sanity?
 With each attribute change, you become exposed to a new spectrum of thinking you were subconsciously closed off from.

 - Rolestorming.
 What would you do if you were someone else?
 Your parent?
 Your teacher?
 Your manager?
 Your partner?
 Your best friend?
 Your enemy?
 Etc?

 - Iconic Figures.
 This is a spin-off of rolestorming.
 What if you were an iconic figure of the past?
 Buddha?
 Jesus?
 Krishna?
 Albert Einstein?
 Thomas Edison?
 Mother Theresa?
 Princess Diana?
 Winston Churchill?
-Adolf Hitler?
 How about the present?
 Barack Obama?
 Steve Jobs?
 Bill Gates?
 Warren Buffet?
 Steven Spielberg?
-Etc?
+Etc.?
 How would you think about your situation?

 - Superpowers.This is another spinoff of rolestorming.
 What if you suddenly have superpowers?
 Superman?
 Spiderman?
 Wonderwoman?
 X-Men?
 The Hulk?
 One of the Fantastic Four?
 What would you do?

 - Gap Filling.
-Identify your current spot – Point A – and your end goal – Point B. What is the gap that exists between A and B?
+Identify your current spot – which is Point A – and your end goal – which is Point B. What is the gap that exists between A and B?
 What are all the things you need to fill up this gap?
 List them down and find out what it takes to get them.

 - Group Ideation.
 Have a group brainstorming session!
 Get a group of people and start ideating together.
 More brains are better than one!
 Let the creative juices flow together!

 - Mind Map.
-Great tool to work out as many ideas as you can in hierarchical tree and cluster format.
+Great tool to work out as many ideas as you can in a hierarchical tree and cluster format.
 Start off with your goal in the center, branch out into the major sub-topics, and continue to branch out into as many sub-sub-topics as needed.
 Source Forge is a free mind-mapping software you can check out.